-Terese Lien Evenstad is a sought-after jazz violinist in the Nordics who has received several awards and scholarships for her music and performances.
-As the first jazz violinist to graduate from the Royal College of Music in Stockholm, her unique sound blends folk influences seamlessly into jazz traditions.
-Evenstad’s bold experimentation creates contemporary, deeply rooted jazz, highlighting her musical ingenuity.
+Terese Lien Evenstad is a highly regarded jazz violinist in the Nordics, recognized for her musical contributions and performances.
+As the pioneering jazz violinist to graduate from the Royal College of Music in Stockholm, her distinctive sound effortlessly melds with the jazz tradition.
+Evenstad’s fearless experimentation results in contemporary jazz deeply rooted in tradition, showcasing her musical creativity.

 ”She has given the violin a new face in jazz”